Dgounko/access-to-cuba-migration-samples/SSMA_northwind4cuba/README.md

 In general you won't need this project, since it's very easy to recreate it with SSMA.

-Here are changes that need to be done for a brand new SSMA project:
+Here are changes that need to be done before running a SSMA migration wizard:

 1. Select **Tools -> Default Project Settings** menu item.
 1. Set **Migration Target Version** to **SQL Server 2017** (or other appropriate version that you'll use for further conversions).